 While regulations can accelerate sustainability initiatives, geopolitical conflict often slows down the progress of such projects.
-José Antonio Coll of Airbus, says: "Geopolitics has a significant impact on our sustainability investments one reason is because of our global industrial footprint and supply chains.
-As we and our supply chain operate under different regulations in various countries, we implement risk management checks to ensure we are operating sustainably, with a focus on how and where we source materials responsibly.
-Additionally, we work with many defense ministries, so export control and due diligence is crucial depending on the geopolitical context."
+José Antonio Coll of Airbus, says: "Geopolitics has a significant impact on our sustainability investments and one reason is the globalisation of our supply chains.
+As we and our suppliers act in various countries with different regulations, we implement risk management checks for our procurement to ensure we source materials in a responsible way, keeping an eye on the environment and also human rights.
+Additionally, we work with many defence ministeries, so export control is crucial depending on the geopolitical context."